Duck Soup (1933 film): Reception

-Despite the tepid critical response at the time, Duck Soup is now seen as a classic political farce.
+Despite the tepid critical and commercial response at the time, Duck Soup is now seen as a classic political farce.
 Film critic Danel Griffin believes that Duck Soup is "on par with other war comedies like Chaplin's The Great Dictator and Kubrick's Dr. Strangelove, only slightly more unnerving in that Duck Soup doesn't seem to realize it is anything more than innocent fluff."
 Fellow film critic Roger Ebert believed, "The Marx Brothers created a body of work in which individual films are like slices from the whole, but Duck Soup is probably the best."
-British film critic Barry Norman was slightly cautious about the Marx Brothers overall, but considered Duck Soup their best and included it in his 100 best films of the 20th century.
+British film critic Barry Norman considered Duck Soup the Marx Brothers' best work, and included it in his list of the 100 best films of the 20th century.

-Revived interest in the film (and other 1930s comedies in general) during the 1960s was seen as dovetailing with the rebellious side of American culture in that decade.
+Revived interest in the film during the 1960s and '70s dovetailed with the counterculture of the era.
 American literary critic Harold Bloom considers the end of Duck Soup one of the greatest works of American art produced in the 20th century.

 In 1990, Duck Soup was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
 In 2000, readers of Total Film magazine voted Duck Soup the 29th greatest comedy film of all time.
-On Rotten Tomatoes, the film has a 91% "Certified Fresh" rating based on 53 reviews, with an average rating of 9.1/10.
-The site' consensus reads, "Fueled by inspired silliness and blessed with some of the Marx brothers' most brilliant work, Duck Soup is one of its – or any – era's finest comedies".
+On Rotten Tomatoes, the film has a 91% rating based on 55 reviews, with an average rating of 9.2/10.
+The site's critical consensus reads, "Fueled by inspired silliness and blessed with some of the Marx brothers' most brilliant work, Duck Soup is one of its – or any – era's finest comedies".
 It is also one of the earliest films to appear on Roger Ebert's list of The Great Movies.

 The film is recognized by American Film Institute in these lists: